Skip to main content

 • Technical Safeguards focus on the technology used to protect ePHI and control access to it.
 This includes using unique user identifications, encryption, and audit controls to record and examine activity in information systems.

 Crucially, an employer’s access to this PHI is severely restricted.
-The can only disclose PHI to the employer for plan administration purposes, and even then, only with the employee’s explicit written authorization or under other limited circumstances permitted by the Privacy Rule.
+The group health plan can only disclose PHI to the employer for plan administration purposes, and even then, only with the employee’s explicit written authorization or under other limited circumstances permitted by the Privacy Rule.
 This creates a firewall between your clinical data and your employment record.

 Navigating the Non-HIPAA Environment